-You need to be a member of Crossref in order to get a DOI prefix so you can create Crossref DOIs and register content.
-You don’t need to be a member to use others’ metadata; head over to read more about our open metadata retrieval tools.
+Organisations need to be members of Crossref to create metadata records that identify, describe, and locate their work.
+You don’t need to be a member to retrieve metadata (read about our open metadata retrieval tools).

 Are you eligible?

-Many types of organizations register their research objects with us.
+Many types of organisations register their research objects with Crossref.
 You could be a research institution, a publisher, a government agency, a research funder, or a museum!
-In order to become a member, you need to meet the criteria set out in our membership terms approved by our governing board:
+In order to become a member, you need to meet the criteria set out in our membership terms approved by our governing board which defines eligibility as:

-Membership in Crossref is open to organizations that produce professional and scholarly materials and content.
+Membership in Crossref is open to organisations that produce professional and scholarly materials and content.

-Essentially, if your content is likely to be cited in the research ecosystem and you consider it part of the evidence trail, then you’re eligible to join.
+In most cases, if your work is likely to be cited in the research ecosystem and you consider it part of the evidence trail, then you’re eligible to join.

 Our terms (3 (c)) stipulate that “The Member will not deposit or register Metadata for any Content for which the Member does not have legal rights to do so”.

-3. Maintain and update your metadata and landing pages for the long term
+3. Maintain and update your metadata and landing page URLs over the long term

-You’ll need to maintain and update your metadata, including URLs if your content moves or changes, and adding rich metadata as you collect more.
-Metadata distribution through Crossref benefits you as well as the whole community.
+You’ll need to maintain and update your metadata, including updating URLs if your content moves or changes, and adding rich metadata as you collect more.
+Look into archiving or other preservation services to ensure your records live on after you.

-Organizations located in the least economically-advantaged countries in the world do not pay an annual membership fee and do not pay content registration fees - find out more on our Global Equitable Membership (GEM) program page.
+Organisations located in the least economically-advantaged countries in the world do not pay an annual membership fee and do not pay registration fees - find out more on our Global Equitable Membership (GEM) program page.

-If you have further questions about billing, do visit our fees page and our billing FAQs page.
+If you have further questions about billing, visit our fees page and our billing FAQs page.

-Sponsors are able to charge for their services, so it’s important to discuss your agreement with your sponsor before joining.
-If a member is eligible for the Global Equitable Membership (GEM) program, we do not charge their sponsors membership fees or content registration fees, but again, the sponsor is able to charge for their services.
+If a sponsored member is eligible for the Global Equitable Membership (GEM) program, we do not charge the sponsor any membership or registration fees.
 Find out more about working with a sponsor.